notstpa/SmartCaption/THIRD_PARTY_NOTICES.md

 Third-Party Notices

-This application includes or depends on third-party open-source software.
+SmartCaption includes open-source software from the projects listed below.
-Keep this file with redistributed builds.
+Please keep this file with redistributed builds of the app.

-Included Python libraries used by the app
+Included Libraries

 - CustomTkinter 5.2.2
   Project: https://github.com/TomSchimansky/CustomTkinter